60dimension/IELTS-Vocabularies/Vocabulary02.md

 He wore a belt with a large brass buckle.

-Surely my existence cannot be so purposeless.
+Surely, my existence cannot be so purposeless.

 I untied the bow and unwrapped the small box.